Local convergence of primal-dual interior point methods for nonlinear semidefinite optimization using the Monteiro-Tsuchiya family of search directions: Local convergence analysis of Algorithm

-In this section, we prove the superlinear convergence of \cref{alg4}.
-The analysis is specific to the MT family.
-In particular, its notable features are summarized as in the following remarks. \begin{remark} \begin{enumerate} \item[(i)] The function $\Xi^P_{\mu}$ is not normally defined at a point satisfying $G(x)\in S^m\setminus S^m_{+}$ due to the presence of $G(x)^{\fr}$, and as a result, neither is its Jacobian on a boundary point, i.e., a point such that $G(x)\in S^m_+\setminus S^m_{++}$.
-This fact causes difficulties on analyzing the limiting behavior of MT scaling directions. \item[(ii)] The analysis will be made under general assumptions (\cref{assum:A}) on scaling matrices used for producing MT scaling directions.
+In this section, we prove local superlinear convergence of Algorithm\,\cref{alg4}.
+The analysis is specific to the MT family of search directions.
+In particular, its notable features are summarized as in the following remarks. \begin{remark} \begin{enumerate} \item The function $\Xi^P_{\mu}$ is not normally defined at a point satisfying $G(x)\in \mS^m\setminus \mS^m_{+}$ due to the presence of $G(x)^{\fr}$, and as a result, neither is its Jacobian on a boundary point, i.e., a point such that $G(x)\in \mS^m_+\setminus \mS^m_{++}$.
+This fact causes difficulties on analyzing the limiting behavior of MT search directions. \item The analysis will be made under general assumptions (Assumption\,\cref{assum:A}) on scaling matrices used for producing MT search directions.
 Whereas Yamashita and Yabe\,\cite{yamashita2012local} presented local convergence analysis for each of AHO, NT, and {\HKM} directions individually, we can show the superlinear convergence result for a wider class of scaling matrices in a unified manner by virtue of these assumptions.
-The assumptions are actually fulfilled by major MT members (\cref{prop:scaling}). \end{enumerate} \end{remark} Henceforth, we assume that the functions $f$, $G$, and $h$ are three times continuously differentiable, and let $w^{\ast}:=(x^{\ast},Y_{\ast},z^{\ast})$ be a KKT point of NSDP\,\eqref{al:nsdp} that satisfies the following regularity conditions.
+The assumptions are actually fulfilled by major MT members (Proposition\,\cref{prop:scaling}). \end{enumerate} \end{remark} Henceforth, we assume that the functions $f$, $G$, and $h$ are three times continuously differentiable, and let $w^{\ast}:=(x^{\ast},Y_{\ast},z^{\ast})$ be a KKT triplet of NSDP\,\eqref{al:nsdp} that satisfies the following regularity conditions.
 These conditions are all adopted in the recent researches\,\cite{yamashita2012local,yamakawa2,okuno2018primal} on PDIPMs for NSDPs: \\ {\bf Nondegeneracy condition:} Let $r_{\ast}:={\rm rank}\,G(x^{\ast})$ and let $e_i\ (i=1,2,\ldots,m-r_{\ast})$ be an orthonormal basis of the null space of $G(x^{\ast})$.
-Then, the vectors $v_{ij}\in \R^n\ (1\le i\le j\le m-r_{\ast})$ and $\nabla h_i(x^{\ast})\ (i=1,2,\ldots,\ell)$ are linearly independent, where
+Then, the vectors $v_{ij}\in \R^n\ (1\le i\le j\le m-r_{\ast})$ and $\nabla h_i(x^{\ast})\ (i=1,2,\ldots,s)$ are linearly independent, where

 {\bf Second-order sufficient condition}: $\nabla_{xx}^2L(w^{\ast})+H(x^{\ast},Y_{\ast})$ is positive definite on the critical cone $C(x^{\ast})$ at $x^{\ast}$, which is defined by